gssecretary1/Chess_Program/README.md

 will be blank until you enter in the necessary commands into the console window to start a game - instructions are provided in the console window.
 Note:  higher numbers may be entered for AI difficulty than those listed, but result in long wait-times for AI play.
 This is due to the fact that search time increases exponentially with search depth (how many moves ahead are considered).
+5 seems to be the maximum - 6 results in long wait-times.

 There are some additional keyboard commands that are not listed in the console window that I included before completing the project - all commands are listed below.